RogueViolation/RogueViolation/README.md

 I’m currently learning OpenShift :)

-IMO I sohuld really start doing some DB and start using Docker, but that is obviously for the future to come 😄
+IMO I should really start doing some DB and start using Docker, but that is obviously for the future to come 😄

 <!--
 **RogueViolation/RogueViolation** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.